Ötüken: Mountain

 The word was used to describe the sacred mountain of the ancient Turks.
 It was mentioned by Bilge Khagan in the Orkhon inscriptions as "the place from where the tribes can be controlled".
 A force called qut was believed to emanate from this mountain, granting the local potentate the divine right to rule all the Turkic tribes.

 Although never identified precisely, Ötüken probably stretched "from the Khangai Range of Central Mongolia to the Sayan Mountains of Tuva, at the centre of which is the Orkhon Valley", which for centuries was regarded as the seat of imperial power on the steppes.

 Primary sources

 Dīwān Lughāt al-Turk

 Ötüken (اتوكان) in Mahmud al-Kashgari's Dīwān Lughāt al-Turk:

 Name of a place in the deserts of Tatār near Uighur.

 Tonyukuk inscriptions

 Turkic inscriptions of the 8th century on two steles dedicated to Bilge Tonyukuk in Mongolia.

 The Tonyukuk inscriptions show the sacred importance of the region, as evidenced by the statement of Tonyukuk:

 If you stay in the land of the Ötüken, and send caravans from there, you will have no trouble.
 If you stay at the Ötüken Mountains, you will live forever dominating the tribes!

+Qocho manuscripts

+It can still be seen in post-imperial Uyghur Manichaean documents from Qocho, in which the Ötükän continues to be recognized as a spiritual, power-granting center, even after a change in religion from the Tängri faith:

+Since the Ötükän Realm deigned to give power, may the divine good fortune of the Realm of Ötükän of the earlier wise fathers, the divine good fortune of the rulers, the divine good fortune of this holy throne be placed upon our divine king the Iduqqut.